Fatal Frames: Reception

 Film historian Troy Howarth described the film as receive "blistering reviews" on its initial release.
 In the 1999 book Blood & Black Lace, author Adrian Luther-Smith described the film as an "overblown trash epic", comparing it to Indian films which takes breaks from the narrative to feature extended dance and song sequences which he referred to as "bland numbers".
 Luther-Smith also commented that the film had a "flawed over-reliance on [an] oudated look", noting the blue and red filters used in the film.
-Troy Howarth, in his book So Deadly, So Perverse (2015) echoed Luther-Smiths's statements about the films breaks for music sequences, and stated that "all the references in the world are not enough to make for a compelling thriller" stating the writers forgot to include "interesting characters" describing the casting as a"bizarre."
+Troy Howarth, in his book So Deadly, So Perverse (2015) echoed Luther-Smiths's statements about the films breaks for music sequences, and stated that "all the references in the world are not enough to make for a compelling thriller" stating the writers forgot to include "interesting characters" describing the casting as "bizarre."
 Howarth also commented on the look of the film, stating that despite trying to emulate the looks of works by Mario Bava, Dario Argento and Lucio Fulci, the film was lit and edited like a music video.
 In his book overviewing Italian gialli, Curti declared the film to be "incoherent and naive, full of plot holes, and plagued by an unnecessary exhibition of flashy technique but desperately lacking suspense."